Vkiwicodes/beginner-friendly-spotify-playlist-Manager/README.md

- #🎵 Spotify Playlist Manager
+ ##🎵 Spotify Playlist Manager
  A simple command-line spotify
  Playlist Manager built using Python.

  This project allows users to create and manage a playlist by adding, viewing, searching, and removing songs.

  ## Features
- -Add songs
+ - Add songs
- -View playlist
+ - View playlist
- -Remove Playlist
+ - Remove Playlist
- -Search songs
+ - Search songs
- -Display the total number of songs
+ - Display the total number of songs
- -Exit the program
+ - Exit the program

  ## How to Run
  when the program asks, enter your choice: